 Cookies are small files that are downloaded onto your computer (or your mobile device) from websites that you visit.
 Cookies contain information that allows websites to recognise that you have used the site before.

-Like most websites, our amazing Tatu website only uses basic cookies to help provide you with the best experience when you visit our site.
+Like most websites, our Tatu website only uses basic cookies to help provide you with the best experience when you visit our site.
 These cookies are crucial to the smooth running of our website such as helping pages load quicker in your browser.

-On some of our pages you may notice that we have links to other websites or embedded content from Google maps, Vimeo or Youtube, these service providers may use their own cookies.
+On some of our pages you may notice that we have links to other websites or embedded content from other sites such as Google maps, Vimeo or Youtube, these service providers may use their own cookies.
 These cookies are not related to Tatu Pictures Ltd. We here at Tatu do not have access to these cookies and we recommend that you check the third party’s website for more information about them.

 All browsers allow you to control which cookies you accept and which you delete.
 You will usually find these settings under the ‘Preferences’ or ‘Tools’ menu of your browser. just beware, that some websites will not function correctly without cookies.